hakubaa/tramshunter/README.md

 [Visit](https://tramshunter-jago.rhcloud.com)

-Web based application enabling to watch current location of trams in Warsaw.
+Web based application for tracking location of trams in Warsaw.